Alabama vs. New Mexico State NCAA Football Odds, Plays and Insights | November 13, 2021

 - Alabama has played nine games, with five wins against the spread.

-- The Crimson Tide have yet to cover the spread this season when favored by 51.5 points or more.

-- Alabama's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).
+- Alabama's games this year have hit the over four times in nine opportunities (44.4%).

-- When Alabama picks up over 463 yards, the team is 4-1 against the spread and 4-1 overall.
+- In games that Alabama amasses over 463 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Crimson Tide have turned the ball over seven times this season, eight fewer than the Aggies have forced (15).

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.